 Our governing body will ensure that the school/college contributes to inter-agency working in line with statutory guidance Working Together to Safeguard Children 2023.
 Our school/college will work with Childrens Services, the police, health services and other services to promote the welfare of children and protect them from harm.
 This includes providing a co-ordinated offer of early help when additional needs of children are identified and contributing to inter-agency plans to provide additional support to children subject to child protection plans.

 Our governing body will ensure that our safeguarding arrangements take into account the procedures and practice of the local authority.
-This includes the requirement under Section 175/Section 157 of the Education Act 2002 which placed a duty on:-
+This includes the requirement under Section 175/Section 157 of the Education Act 2002 which places a duty on:-

 The governing bodies of schools to have arrangements for safeguarding and promoting the welfare of children in place